 If, however, you simply need great 4K monitor available at an affordable price, read on the for best choices available right now, and the best deals you can get them for.

-The best cheap 4K monitors and deals
+The best cheap 4K monitor deals

-With as many colours as the Philips above, this BenQ is a great option for a cheap 27-inch 4K monitor that boasts excellent colour accuracy.
+With as many colours as the Philips above, this BenQ is a great option for a 27-inch cheap 4K monitor that boasts excellent colour accuracy.
 Yes you can get cheaper but it probably won't be up to snuff for design or creative work.

 We do wish it has USB-C on board though - it is a little light on the bells and whistles which make some displays truly compelling.
 But if you just need it for work rather than gaming or entertainment, it's excellent for the money.

 Need a BenQ that's a little bigger?
 Then scroll further down this list!